 If you have suffered injuries due to someone else’s failure to adhere to professional standards or society’s legal and ethical norms, you may be able to claim compensation.
 For example, if you incur injuries because an employer didn’t provide safety equipment for its employees, you could make a claim.
 Similarly, if your doctor failed to treat you properly during surgery and caused further injury, you might also have grounds for making a personal injury claim.

 There is likely to be some form of duty of care breach in both cases that will allow you to pursue compensation.
 However, just because someone has breached their duty of care does not automatically mean they are liable for any resulting damages.
-The extent of their liability depends on whether it’s possible to prove they were negligent in failing to meet specific criteria.
-Therefore, it’s crucial to contact a lawyer who specializes in personal injury claims so they can help you determine what you need to prove for you to win your case.
+The extent of their liability depends on whether it is possible to prove they were negligent in failing to meet specific criteria.
+Therefore, it is crucial to contact an injury law firm that specializes in personal injury claims so they can help you determine what you need to prove for you to win your case.

 3. Causation To Ascertain The Factual Matrix